pmocal/battle-ship-tested-code/README.md

 # Battleship

+## Description

-## Play a finely tuned game of Battleship.
+Play a finely tuned game of Battleship.